top of page

 Try It Yourself

-QUESTION: If you draw a perfect circle and then stretch it only from the sides (making it wider but not taller), what shape will it become? | ANSWER: An oval.
+QUESTION: If you draw a circle and then make it longer by pulling it from its sides, what shape do you get? | ANSWER: An oval.

 MCQ